Hcappers/GNSS/Legro.md

 Locked in display size requirements: 800x480 (16:9) and 1024x768 (4:3).
 No more guesswork on resolutions.

 ### 01/27/2025
-Reworked External Interface Requirements to reflect the hardcoded GPS plugin setup and MSFS SDK integration.
+Refined External, User, Hardware, and Software Interface Requirements to align with the hardcoded GPS plugin setup and MSFS SDK integration.
+Clarified that the User Interface is read-only, displaying pre-defined GPS data with no custom inputs.

 ### 01/27/2025
-Clarified that the User Interface is read-only, showing pre-defined GPS data—no custom inputs.
+Confirmed that Hardware Interfaces operate independently, without reliance on external hardware.
+Also updated Software Interfaces to detail how the GPS display integrates with MSFS 2020 SDK.

 ### 01/27/2025
-Made it clear that Hardware Interfaces don’t rely on any external hardware—keeps things simple.
+Confirmed that the plugin doesn’t need external communication to function, everything stays self-contained.

 ### 01/27/2025
-Updated Software Interfaces to explain how the GPS display integrates with MSFS 2020 SDK.

-### 01/27/2025
-Confirmed that the plugin doesn’t need external communication to function—everything stays self-contained.

-### 01/27/2025
 Reviewed the Behavioral Requirements section and made sure it aligns with how the system actually works.

 ### 01/27/2025
-Added Section 8 to outline stakeholder communication and how this thing impacts society.

-### 01/27/2025
-Added a Public Health section to assess how this GPS plugin affects aviation safety.

-### 01/27/2025
-Broke down the plugin’s impact on flight safety and simulation under the new Safety section.

-### 01/27/2025
-Added a Welfare section to highlight how this plugin benefits the aviation world.

-### 01/27/2025
-Covered the plugin’s environmental benefits vs. traditional flight training methods.
+Expanded Section 8 to cover stakeholder communication and the broader societal impact of the GPS plugin.
+Added dedicated sections on Public Health, Safety, and Welfare to assess its role in aviation safety and training.
+Also included an Environmental Impact section to compare its benefits against traditional flight training methods.

 ### 02/04/2025
 Clarified the "To Be Determined" section to define what’s still open-ended in the project scope.